Wei Tao-ming: Political career

-As Ambassador to the United States from September 1942 to 1946, Wei was instrumental in securing American material and military support for the Republic of China as it resisted Japanese invasion and Communist insurgency.
-His public declarations were frequently covered by the New York Times, and he accompanied Madame Chiang Kai-shek during her highly successful visits to Washington, DC and New York.
-He resigned his post in October 1945, citing personal reasons, and was succeeded by Wellington Koo, then Ambassador to the Court of St. James.
+As Ambassador to the United States from September 1942 to 1946, Wei helped secure American material and military support for the Republic of China as it resisted Japanese invasion and Communist insurgency.
+His public declarations were covered by the New York Times, and he accompanied Soong Mei-ling during her visits to Washington, D.C., and New York.
+He resigned from his post in October 1945, citing personal reasons, and was succeeded by Wellington Koo, then Ambassador to the Court of St. James.

-Wei Taoming's wife christened the SS China Victory in 1944.
+Wei's wife Zheng Yuxiu christened the SS China Victory in 1944.
 The Ceremony had both an ancient Chinese invocation to the sea gods and the traditional American tradition of a bottle of champagne breaking.
 The matron of honor at the launching was Mrs. T. K. Chang, wife of the Chinese consul at Los Angeles.
 SS China Victory was the first of a long line of Victory ships to leave the Calship building.

 During his tenure as Governor of Taiwan Province, Wei created the Departments of Civil Affairs (民政廳), Finance (財政廳), Construction (建設廳), and Education (教育廳).
 He also employed thirteen members on the provincial board (省政委員), including those who were Taiwanese-born.
 He became the minister of foreign affairs after being the Governor (position succeeded by Chen Tsyr-shiou).

-After the fall of mainland China to Communist rebels, Wei spent some time in Hong Kong, then made his way back to Taiwan.
+After the Chinese Communist Revolution, Wei spent some time in Hong Kong, then made his way back to Taiwan.

-Wei served as foreign minister of the Republic of China during the 1960s and was very active in maintaining U.S. support for Taipei.
+Wei served as foreign minister of the Republic of China during the 1960s and was active in maintaining U.S. support for Taipei.
 He also maintained a coalition in the United Nations General Assembly to reject membership for the People's Republic of China.
-He resigned due to health reason in 1971 as Peking's campaign to oust the ROC from the United Nations was on the verge of succeeding.
+He resigned for health reasons in 1971 as Beijing's campaign to oust the ROC from the United Nations was on the verge of succeeding.

-He was married to Tcheng Yu-hsiu (鄭毓秀) (aka Madame Wei Tao-Ming, Soumay Tcheng) (1891-1959).
-She was the first female lawyer and judge in Chinese history.
-She earned her doctoral degree in law at the Sorbonne in France and was the first Chinese person, male or female, to practice law at the French extraterritorial courts in Shanghai.
-Cheng was also one of the revolutionaries involved in the attempted assassination of military official and politician Yuan Shih-k'ai, commonly reviled in Chinese history for taking advantage of both the Ch'ing imperial court and the Republicans.
-She advocated women having their own voices and choices in marriage, and wrote it into the Republic of China's law.
-Her autobiography, My Revolutionary Years (1944), was published while her husband was Ambassador to the United States, and is revered as one of the best first hand accounts of modern Chinese history.

-He died in Taipei on May 18, 1978 at the age 79.
+He died in Taipei on May 18, 1978, at the age 78.